-If your child is a teenager, share the Information for Teens handout in the pocket on the back cover of this workbook.
+If your child is a teenager, share the Information for Teens handout on page 80 of this workbook.
 This handout provides information on survivorship for your teenager.

 This publication is designed to provide accurate and authoritative information about the subject matter covered.
 It is distributed as a public service by The Leukemia & Lymphoma Society (LLS), with the understanding that LLS is not engaged in rendering medical or other professional services.
 LLS carefully reviews content for accuracy and confirms that all diagnostic and therapeutic options are presented in a fair and balanced manner without particular bias to any one option.